vrctxl/Docs/docs/access-txl/whitelist-sources/remote-whitelist.md

 > When enabled, the remote URL will be loaded and parsed for the local player when they join the instance.
 Leave disabled to control
 > when or if the remote URL is loaded.

+#### Start Delay

+> When Refresh on Start is enabled, the start delay is the number of seconds to wait before making the remote load call.
+You can use
+> this as a crude way to change loading priority when multiple string loaders are present.

 #### Enable Sync Refresh

 > When enabled, a method on the whitelist can be invoked to reload the URL, and simultaneously trigger all players in the world to also